Welcome to the N²Women Website

 You can engage with N2Women in social media through our Facebook Group and LinkedIn Group.
 In the groups, we post jobs openings, project cooperation requests, new publication announcements, and discussions on all topics of computer networking and the representation of women in computer science in general.

-NEW: Facebook Group and Page
+Facebook Group and Page

 N2women is now represented on Facebook (Group and Page).
 The group is a closed-group that you must request to join.
 The page points directly to the closed group for security purposes.
 We encourage Facebook group participants to find conference resources via the closed group community.
 To join the group, create a Facebook account and then search for “N2Women” under Facebook groups and/or pages.
 If you need more information before or after joining, contact the manager of the group at firstname.lastname@example.org.